 Here is what we’ve learned happens to engagement when students choose…they’re engaged!
 POOF!
 And it didn’t require costumes or props!
 Your students will be engaged because they have choices.

 If you are just starting to figure out differentiation in your classroom, you might be interested in reading Debunking Five Differentiation Myths.
+We also have a differentiation planning checklist to help you get started.
+It can be found in our Resource Library which is available to our ninjas on our email list.

 What are some ready-made assignments students can do that provide choices?